 By Ashley Allgood

-Why make your own sprays?
-Well, commercial sprays contain dangerous chemicals.
-I’ve always been very sensitive to chemicals and when around them I get a migraine and feel very sick to where at times I’m in bed for the rest of the day.
+Commercial sprays can contain dangerous chemicals.
+I’ve always been sensitive to chemicals and when I’m around them, I get a migraine and feel sick.
 Commercial sprays also contain cheap synthetic chemicals that mimic aromas.
 This is done because it is cheap.
-I don’t know about you but I don’t my family breathing in chemicals.
+I don’t know about you, but I don’t my family breathing in chemicals.

-Essential oil sprays are basically a spray bottle usually about 2oz in size, distilled water &/or witch hazel and the essential oils of your choice.
-There are many different recipes out there for essential oil spray.
-Below are some simple recipes you can create with just a few ingredients.
+Homemade essential oil sprays are typically about 2oz in size, include distilled water or witch hazel and the essential oils of your choice.
+There are many different essential oil recipes out there, but below are some simple recipes you can create with just a few ingredients.
 A glass bottle is needed for any oils that contain any citrus essential oils.
-You can a plastic one for others.
-I get the plastic spray bottles from Walmart in the section that sells travel size items such as shampoos and soaps.
+You can use a plastic one for others.
+Pick up these plastic spray bottles from your local Walmart in the section that sells travel-size items such as shampoos and soaps.

-Peppermint spray – Peppermint essential oils is wonderful and great for so many things.
-We use this spray for bugs killing bugs around the house.
+Peppermint essential oil is wonderful and great for so many things.
+We use this spray for killing bugs around the house.
 Ants and spiders do not like peppermint.
 We also use it around our Christmas tree to keep the cats off it.
 Peppermint is great for cooling in the summer time or for hot flashes.
 Just spray it on the back of your neck and you will feel a nice cooling sensation.
 You can use it as an air freshener too.
 Spray it around your plants in the garden to help keep bugs away.

-Hand sanitizer – The commercial sanitizers contain alcohol and dry out your hands.
-We make our own hand sanitizer.
-Just follow the instructions above and also add a tiny bit of aloe to the bottle.
+The commercial sanitizers contain alcohol and dry out your hands.
+We make our own homemade essential oil hand sanitizer.
+Just follow the instructions above and add a tiny bit of aloe vera to the bottle.
 We use aloe that is in a pump bottle and just add one pump.
 Then add Thieves essential oil.
 That’s it and you have your own hand sanitizer that doesn’t dry out your hands.

-Stink Away spray – This works great for bad smells such as stinky shoes, trash cans or even a bathroom.
+This works great for bad smells such as stinky shoes, trash cans, or bathrooms.
 We use an oil from Young Living called Purification and it smells wonderful!
 I love it.
 You can use any pleasant smelling oil such as lavender, lemon, lavender or Thieves.
 Now you can kill odors with a chemical-free spray.

-Dry hair & Dandruff Spray – This is to be used in the shower as a quick spray on conditioner.
-Take a 2 oz bottle & fill 1/4th full of almond or jojoba oil then add 3 drops each rosemary, lavender & cedar wood.
+Use this homemade essential oil spray in the shower as a quick spray on conditioner.
+Take a 2 oz bottle & fill 1/4th full of almond or jojoba oil then add 3 drops each rosemary, lavender, and cedarwood.
 We also add two pumps of aloe then fill with distilled water.
 Use this after shampooing.
 Spray all over hair avoiding your eyes, massage into scalp and let sit for a minute then rinse it out.
 Use this 2-3 times a week.

-I hope you enjoy these recipes.
-When you use these can feel safe that you are not exposing your family to harsh and dangerous chemicals.
+I hope you enjoy these essential oil spray recipes.
+When you use these, you can feel safe that you are not exposing your family to harsh and dangerous chemicals.

 Ashley Allgood is a Christian wife married twenty-two years to Michael.
 They have three children ages 20, 16, and 15.
 They live in Georgia where they homeschool their younger two children.
 The oldest has graduated to college.
 Ashley is a distributor for Young Living oils.
 She has always loved writing and storytelling.
 Read her blog, Thoughts Of Faith at http://mythoughtsoffaith.blogspot.com.